Have the Best Dog Day Ever in Lake George!

 There are waste disposal stations on the property to make clean up super easy, and I'm allowed to go off leash here while my human relaxes.
 Unless of course I can get him to throw me a stick to fetch, in which case I'm going to make him throw it again and again.

 When my owner is ready to grab some dinner he picks a dog-friendly restaurant where I get to hang out with him on the patio hoping someone drops a bit of a hamburger.
 The tantalizing smells of the lake air and the cooking food makes the experience for me - and I love being around people.

 The Lake George Beach Club is one of our favorite spots because they have two outdoor patio decks and some of the best views of the lake you can get.

 Wow, that was a fun-filled day with a hike, the park, the beach, and dinner!
 When I am tuckered out and ready to relax my human definitely is too.
-We head back to our pet-friendly place to stay, which could be a hotel, a cabin, a house rental, or a bed and breakfast - dog-loving Lake George has lots of options.
+We head back to our pet-friendly place to stay, which could be a hotel, a cabin, a house rental, a campground, or a bed and breakfast - dog-loving Lake George has lots of options.

 Thanks Lake George for being so friendly and open to four-legged friends like me, so I can enjoy much of what this amazing area has to offer!